nfa-vfxim/docs/README.md

 ## Maintenance

-Instructions on how to maintain the wiki and transfer peacefully between classes can be found at [WIKI INSTRUCTIONS LINK].
+Instructions on how to maintain the wiki and transfer peacefully between classes can be found at the [maintenance page](https://wiki.vfxim.nl/latest/docs/maintenance).